Information for Quartix Technologies plc investors

 Roles and responsibilities of Chairman

 The Chairman is responsible for leadership of the Board, setting its agenda and monitoring its effectiveness.
 He ensures effective communication with shareholders and that the Board is aware of the views of major shareholders.
-He ensures that the Executive Directors develop a strategy which is supported by the Board as a whole.
-The Executive Directors, through the Chief Executive Officer, are responsible for executing the strategy once agreed by the Board.
+He ensures that the Executive Team develop a strategy which is supported by the Board as a whole.
+The Executive Team are responsible for executing the strategy once agreed by the Board.

 Board composition and compliance

 The QCA Code requires that the boards of AIM companies have an appropriate balance between Executive and Non-Executive Directors of which at least two should be independent.
-During 2022 we satisfied this requirement.
+Over the course of 2023 we satisfied this requirement, in February 2024 a second independent Non-Executive Director was appointed to increase the number of Non-Executive Directors from one to two following the Board member changes in 2023.

 Board evaluation

-We support the QCA Code’s principle to review regularly the effectiveness of the Board’s performance as a unit, as well as that of its committees and individual Directors, and completed the first review during 2019.
+We support the QCA Code’s principle to review regularly the effectiveness of the Board’s performance as a unit, as well as that of its committees and individual Directors, and completed the last review in 2022.
 We may consider the use of external facilitators in future board evaluations.
-A review was carried out in 2022.

 Shareholder engagement